idapgroup/Guidelines/Internship/iOS/2021-KR/Task.md

 * DRY and KISS;
 * polish.

 Applicants should provide the solution asap.
-The assessment is performed on a first come, first served basis and there are 5 internship slots in total.
 To ship the solution, create the pull request to this repo with your solution placed into: Internship/iOS/2021-KR/<Your Surname>.
 Please, make sure, that your GitHub profile has your contacts accessible and public.

 Partial solutions are allowed, but would be ranked lower, than complete solutions.